Create and use a Generic Type share

 Mount the share on the VMs

-You are now ready to mount the share on VMs.
-In the following example, we will consider two VM with Ubuntu 22.04 OS.
-Please refer to the network guide of the operating system of your VM to be sure about the actions to be performed.
+In the following example, we will consider VMs using Ubuntu 22.04 LTS.
+Please refer to the network guide of the operating system of your VM to be sure about the operations to be done.

 Login into the first VM.